European festivals forest

 The Festivals Forest is a carbon sequestration project.
 It celebrates the power and creativity of the festivals industry coming together to lead a progressive call to climate action.
 Working with Skógræktin, the Icelandic Forest Service, gives us the best value climate action imaginable and a confident and shared path to Net Zero.

 This is a long-term project intended to run for centuries.
-2022 was our pilot year in which the audiences of six festivals – STROOM (BE), Walden Festival (BE), ReMusica (XK), Schiermonnikoog Festival (NL), Festivaletteratura (IT) and Wonderfeel (NL) – together donated a hectare of trees that will be planted near Reykjavík this spring.
+2022 was our pilot year in which the audiences of six festivals – STROOM (BE), Walden Festival (BE), ReMusica (XK), Schiermonnikoog Festival (NL), Festivaletteratura Mantova (IT) and Wonderfeel (NL) – together donated a hectare of trees.
+Please read our story of the planting at Tumastaðir in the news page.

 €2 per Tree